AurelianTactics/OpenTactics/docs/docs.md

 Misc file showing outline of how state behavior works Not implementing anywhere but useful for understanding things at a high level

+/*
+to do
+how to do docs better in general if keeping this format
+	auto convert directory into hierarchy
+	auto match the files to the labels below
+*/

 Below is 12/21/22 chromebook version mixed with new files